AdoraNwodo/consolebankapp/README.md

 The database used in the code is the MS Access DB (2013).

-The application was written in C# with visual studio 2013.
+The application was written in C# with visual studio 2013 to highlight basic OOP concepts.

 Hope this helps someone.